Nonmetric Multidimensional Scaling with Stable Solution from Random Starts, Axis Scaling and Species Scores

 interpret, and adds species scores to the site ordination.
 The

-function does not provide actual NMDS, but it calls
+metaMDS function does not provide actual NMDS, but it calls

 another function for the purpose.
-Currently monoMDS
+Currently monoMDS is

 the default choice, but it is also possible to call other functions

-as an engine
+as an engine.

 Usage